IR-1/CR-1 Spousal Visa NVC Phase Summary

 Your spouse needs a passport from his/her foreign country by this point.
 Specifically, the passport information is part of the information for Form DS-260.
 Therefore, make sure that you are working on obtaining the passport during the USCIS Phase.

 The form asks many questions about the Petitioner and Beneficiary.
 For example, it asks for previous addresses, employment, family questions and questions related to any illegal activities.
+Also, see our blog post, “Online Immigrant Visa Application, Form DS-260, Prepare and Complete“, for more information.

-Recommendation: The on-line for has a check box to automatically receive your Social Security card after you enter the U.S. We recommend that you do not check this box.
+Recommendation: The on-line form has a check box to automatically receive your Social Security card after you enter the U.S. We recommend that you do not check this box.
 The card arrives much faster if you go to your local Social Security office.
 Go to the local social security office after you get to the U.S..

 Collect Financial Documents